 Insider Tip

 Night buses are the most practical option for these routes.
-Bring warm layers — temperatures drop significantly at higher altitudes during the crossing.
-Request to be dropped at Samaipata rather than continuing to Santa Cruz.
-Consider breaking the journey with an overnight stop in Vallegrande to visit the Che Guevara historical sites.
+Bring warm layers, as temperatures drop sharply at higher altitudes during the crossing.
+Ask to be dropped at Samaipata rather than continuing to Santa Cruz, and consider breaking the journey with an overnight in Vallegrande to visit the Che Guevara sites.

 Local Excursion Transfers

-Attractions around Samaipata are spread across the region — El Fuerte is 9 kilometers east, the giant fern forest 50 minutes north, condor viewing sites 40 kilometers south.
-Travel is by 4x4 or taxi on a mix of paved and gravel roads requiring local knowledge of current conditions and seasonal accessibility.
+Attractions around Samaipata are spread across the region: El Fuerte lies about 9 kilometers from town, the giant fern forest 50 minutes north, and condor viewing sites some 40 kilometers south.
+Travel is by 4x4 or taxi on a mix of paved and gravel roads that call for local knowledge of current conditions and seasonal access.

 Insider Tip